 - Make sure hand holding is your number one rule. - Use safety reins or a wrist strap.

 It is recommended to hold hands until your child is at least eight.

 Fact

-eight children under the age of six are killed or seriously injured on Great Britain's roads.
+eight children under eight children under the age of six are killed or seriously injured on Great Britain's roads.